sagardevesh/Text_classification/README.md

 Additional Notes
 The project utilizes various libraries such as pandas, numpy, nltk, and scikit-learn for data manipulation, analysis, and machine learning tasks.
-The choice of using Multinomial Naive Bayes is explained in detail, and the hyperparameter tuning process is included.
+Multinomial Naive Bayes is a naive bayes algorithm that assumes a multinomial distribution and is advantageous when the dataset is not too large.
+We have used 10000 samples for our modelling (which is not a huge number), hence we found multinomial Naive Bayes model to be appropriate.
 Evaluation metrics such as accuracy, ROC AUC score, and learning curves are presented for model assessment.
 Part of speech tagging is performed to extract nouns, and a new model is built to observe its impact on performance.